pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Colecovision.md

 The Colecovision controller has a joystick as well as keypad with 12 keys.
 The joypad and two of the fire buttons are supported by the `joystick()` function with indices 1 and 2.

 The keypad is additionally supported by `joystick()` with indices 3 and 4.
 In this mode, the joypad is returned in the lower byte and the upper byte contains an ascii value relating to the key that has been pressed: '0' - '9', '#', '*', 'C', 'D'

+# Bit90 computer (`-subtype=bit90`)

+The Bit90 computer is effectively a Colecovision with a keyboard and a BASIC ROM. z88dk supports keyboard using the `-subtype=bit90` option to the Colecovision port.
+For the bit90 subtype, keyboard joysticks are available.

 # Links